hashicorp/design-system/website/docs/components/alert/partials/code/how-to-use.md

-#### Basic use
+## How to use this component
 The most basic invocation requires the `type` argument to be passed, along with the `title` and/or `description` content.
-By default a `neutral` alert is generated (with a neutral color applied and a specific icon visible).
+By default, a `neutral` alert is generated.

 ```handlebars
 <Hds::Alert @type="inline" as |A|>